GraceLock/implicit-bias-2024/README.md

 # implicit-bias-2024
-This is a data analytics senior research project on implicit bias using the implicit association test data.
+This is a data analytics senior research project on implicit bias using the implicit association test data from Project Implicit.

 ### Author
 Grace Lock |